Johannes Vermeer: Marriage and family

-In April 1653, Johannes Reijniersz Vermeer married a Catholic woman, Catharina Bolenes (Bolnes).
+In April 1653, Johannes Reijniersz Vermeer married a Catholic woman, Catharina Bolnes (Bolenes).
 The blessing took place in the quiet nearby village of Schipluiden.
-Vermeer's new mother-in-law Maria Thins was initially opposed to the marriage as she was significantly wealthier than he, and it was probably she who insisted that Vermeer convert to Catholicism before the marriage on 5 April.
+Vermeer's new mother-in-law, Maria Thins, was initially opposed to the marriage as she was significantly wealthier than he, and it was probably she who insisted that Vermeer convert to Catholicism before the marriage on 5 April.
 The fact that Vermeer's father was in considerable debt also did not help in discussions on the marriage.
 Leonaert Bramer, who was Catholic himself, put in a good word for Vermeer and it was this that led Maria to drop her oppositions.
 According to art historian Walter Liedtke, Vermeer's conversion seems to have been made with conviction.
 His painting The Allegory of Faith, made between 1670 and 1672, placed less emphasis on the artists' usual naturalistic concerns and more on symbolic religious applications, including the sacrament of the Eucharist.
-Walter Liedtke in Dutch Paintings in the Metropolitan Museum of Art suggests that it was made for a learned and devout Catholic patron, perhaps for his schuilkerk, or "hidden church".
+Walter Liedtke, in Dutch Paintings in the Metropolitan Museum of Art, suggests that it was made for a learned and devout Catholic patron, perhaps for his schuilkerk, or "hidden church".
 At some point, the couple moved in with Catharina's mother, who lived in a rather spacious house at Oude Langendijk, almost next to a hidden Jesuit church.
-Here Vermeer lived for the rest of his life, producing paintings in the front room on the second floor.
-His wife gave birth to 15 children, four of whom were buried before being baptized, but were registered as "child of Johan Vermeer".
+There Vermeer lived for the rest of his life, producing paintings in the front room on the second floor.
+His wife gave birth to 15 children, four of whom were buried before being baptized but were registered as "child of Johan Vermeer".
 The names of 10 of Vermeer's children are known from wills written by relatives: Maertge, Elisabeth, Cornelia, Aleydis, Beatrix, Johannes, Gertruyd, Franciscus, Catharina, and Ignatius.
-Several of these names carry a religious connotation, and the youngest (Ignatius) was likely named after the founder of the Jesuit order.
+Most of these names are those of saints; the youngest (Ignatius) was likely named after the Ignatius of Loyola.